llvm/llvm-www/proposals/LP0004-project-governance.md

 The first structure is to define the _voting contributor_ base.
 The _voting contributor_ base seeks to represent the active project contributors.
 In the context of project governance, the only responsibility of a _voting contributor_ is to vote to elect members of the _area teams_.

-The LLVM Foundation will maintain a voter database that identifies voters by name, email, and the accounts used on services used by the LLVM project.
-The voter database will only be used for election-related purposes.
-A full privacy policy that complies with appropriate laws will be published, and it will include a process for removing your personal information from the voter database.
-To be a _voting contributor_ an individual must register with the LLVM Foundation voter database, and meet eligibility requirements.

-An individual may be deemed ineligible to vote for violations of the community Code of Conduct.

-To be eligible to vote an individual must have a GitHub account that is a member of the LLVM GitHub Organization, and register with the voter registration database.
-If a user removes themselves or is otherwise removed from the LLVM GitHub Organization (i.e. due to LLVM project policy or disciplinary action), they are no longer eligible to vote and may be removed from the voter registration database.
-If they later re-join the LLVM GitHub organization, they may need to re-register to vote in future elections.
+To be a _voting contributor_ an individual must be a member of the LLVM GitHub Organization, and either have a public email address on their GitHub profile or have made a commit to the LLVM project using a non-private email address.
+The email address on the GitHub public profile or retrieved via commit metadata will be used for all election-related communication.

-7 days before voting begins a list of eligible voters is constructed from the registered voters including only those that have participated in LLVM community interactions in the preceding 12 months.
+7 days before voting begins a list of eligible voters is generated from the GitHub organization and activity.

-Using the methodologies defined in Appendix 2, and only looking at the main LLVM repository, we have 1667 eligible _voting contributors_ based on code contributions alone.
-This number should expand as we incorporate participation in code reviews, issues, and discussion forums.
+> Note: Recent changes to [commit access criteria](https://discourse.llvm.org/t/rfc2-new-criteria-for-commit-access/77110), and [GitHub email requirements](https://llvm.org/docs/DeveloperPolicy.html#making-and-submitting-a-patch), have enabled a simpler approach.
+While this approach may not be perfect, it is simpler, and can be fully automated without requiring maintaining databases or OAuth identification verification.

 ### Area Teams